 Efficient Heating– There are two different heat settings and a thermostat with a relative measurement of 1 to 7, with 7 being the hottest.
 The great thing is that you can use the thermostat or you can operate the heat and fan controls independently.
 You can choose from continuous fan mode, which constantly runs, or auto fan mode, which will only circulate air until the desired temperature is reached.
 This until will keep running for the 5 year warranty.

-This is the perfect space heater for any nursery, playroom, or baby room.
+This is the perfect safe space heater for any nursery, playroom, or baby room.
 Enough said.
+I like it better than the other model, the Vornadobaby Breesi Nursery Heater.

 Child Safe– You can put this in your baby’s room or nursery with confidence.
-It comes fully equipped with tip over protection, overheat protection, an extra wide base for less tipping, and cool housing on the exterior.
+It comes fully equipped with tip-over protection, overheat protection, an extra-wide base for less tipping, and cool housing on the exterior.
 Many parents have raved in the reviews, saying that they have never felt uncomfortable letting this unit be around their kiddos.
+It is even a pet-safe space heater!

 Easy Operation– The design and function of this unit are fantastic.
 The digital LED display is easy to read and glows gently so that you can see it in the dark without it being too bright.
 The buttons are easy to use, too!
 You can choose your exact temperature that you want, or you can just turn the heat to low or high for a quicker fix.
 As if that weren’t enough, you can oscillate the fan so that you get even heating all around the room.